-Early Modern literature, Shakespearean drama, theatre performance and staging, witchcraft and supernatural elements in theatre, genre theory, gender studies, fan theory, Shakespeare in popular culture
+Early Modern literature; Shakespearean drama; theatre performance and staging; witchcraft and supernatural elements in theatre; genre theory; gender and queer studies; fan theory; Shakespeare in popular culture.

 Recent Scholar Activity: